Universal Single-Server Blind Quantum Computation for Classical Clients: Universal single-server and fully classical-client blind quantum computation protocol and new style for the blind quantum computation

-The client requires the ability to get qubits from trusted center and forward them to quantum server in our protocol above.
-The client can be completely classical if the first two steps are changed as following:
+The client requires to get qubits from the trusted center and forwards them to quantum server in our protocol above.
+The client can be fully classical if the first three steps are changed as follows.